 PLANET OR PLASTIC

-The UN will be the first stop on a global tour for the ‘Planet or Plastic’ exhibit.
-The exhibit will be showcased in the Visitor’s Centre of the UN General Assembly from 25 May until 24 June 2019.
-A special event will be held on the evening of 4 June.
+The UN was the first stop on a global tour for the ‘Planet or Plastic’ exhibit.
+The exhibit was showcased in the Visitor’s Centre of the UN General Assembly from 25 May until 24 June 2019.
+A special event was held on the evening of 4 June.

 GETTING THE HOUSE IN ORDER